-Allowing people to visit your farm provides a unique opportunity for you to tell the story of your farm, and for the members of the public to learn more about agriculture.
+Allowing people to visit your farm provides a unique opportunity for you to tell the story of your farm and to teach visitors about agriculture.

 Agritourism can also be a great way to increase farm income, but the additional risks and responsibilities must be considered.

 The checklist below lists a few ways you can be prepared for visitors on your farm and keep them safe:

 - If food is available, do people eat and drink first, then visit the animals?

-- Does the farm have running water, soap, and paper towels available for visitors?
+- Does the farm have handwashing stations, including running water, soap, and paper towels?

 - Are the hand washing facilities accessible for children and those with disabilities and located conveniently next to both the animal areas and food?